-Many companies, especially those with a global presence, are moving to video job interviews because they provide a fuller view of a person than a phone call, while saving time and travel costs.
+Many companies, especially those with a global presence, incorporate video job interviews into their hiring process because they provide a fuller view of a person than a phone call, while saving time and travel costs.
 If you are in the market for a new job, you may be asked to participate in a video job interview.
 Here’s how you can best prepare:

 Dig in — Find a quiet room away from distractions to have the interview.
 Turn off your email (avoid the “ding!” of new mail) and other programs.

-Dress the part — You may be able to Skype with family members while sporting your favorite Sponge-bob pajamas, but a job interview requires interview attire.
+Dress the part — You may be able to video chat with family members while sporting your favorite SpongeBob pajamas, but a job interview requires interview attire.
 Dress professionally, have a polished look, sit up straight, and pay attention to your body language.

 Rehearse and Prepare — The best way to get yourself comfortable in front of a screen?
 Practice!
-Grab a friend and do a trial run.
+If you haven’t done a lot of video chatting, grab a friend and do a trial run.
 Ask for honest feedback about how you come across and fine-tune your presentation.
-Make sure your computer and webcam work properly.
-Adjust the settings (volume, view, etc.) in advance so you don't have to fool with it during your interview.

-Video job interviews are emerging as the first step in the interview process.
+Video job interviews are often the first step in the interview process, and have become even more prevalent in hiring practices due to COVID-19.
 By following these tips, you should be able to ace that interview and land your next job.

 Photo Credit: Lukas Blazek on UnsplashFinding a job | Interviewing tips for job seekers | Job search advice